cbevins/fire-behavior-simulator/docs/04_BasicUsage.md

 import { Sim, nodeTable } from '@cbevins/fire-behavior-simulator'
 ```

-If you have cloned the *fire-behavior-simulator* repo or are otherwise working directly with the source code, import the **index.js** file:
+If you have cloned the *fire-behavior-simulator* repo or are otherwise working directly with the source code, import the **Sim** class from the **index.js** file:

 ```js
 import { Sim, nodeTable } from '../src/index.js'
 ```

-We have also imported the **nodeTable** function for generating some tables.
+In this example we have also imported the **nodeTable** function for generating some tables.

 ---